Does travel make you happy?

 3. Travel builds new relationships and connections

 In addition to your existing relationships, travel will also allow you to build new relationships and connections.
 Travel creates opportunities to meet people who you otherwise would never have met.
 Being in the same 'unknown' situation will make it easier to connect to one another.
 You have something in common because you both ended up in the same destination and you may even share experiences.
 Even though these relationships often feel timely, they are easy to pick up on once you meet again.
 Or in some cases (just like us), these new relationships will become part of your new life.
 Whether this means a romance, friendship, or business relationship.
+And building these new relationships is also one of the reasons why travel is important to build life experiences!

 This is not the same while staying at home.
 People in your immediate environment aren't always as open to new relationships.
 They already have their own "clique" of friends and it is hard to become part of that.
 We often have no time or energy to meet new people when we are in the routine of our 9 to 5 life.